Pylons/pyramid/docs/designdefense.rst

 decided to make people obtain information by interrogating the request object for it in the view body instead of providing magic to do unpacking into the view argument list.
 The feature itself also just seems a bit like a gimmick.
-Getting the arguments you wnt explicitly from the request via getitem is not really very hard; it's certainly never a bottleneck for the author when he writes web apps.
+Getting the arguments you want explicitly from the request via getitem is not really very hard; it's certainly never a bottleneck for the author when he writes web apps.